Calibration Is Not Enough: Evaluating Confidence Estimation Under Language Variations: Abstract

 \section{Abstract}

-\textit{Confidence estimation} (CE) indicates how reliable the answers of large language models (LLMs) are, and can impact user trust and decision-making.
-Existing work evaluates CE methods almost exclusively through \emph{calibration}, examining whether stated confidence aligns with accuracy, or \emph{discrimination}, whether confidence is ranked higher for correct predictions than incorrect ones.
-However, these facets ignore pitfalls of CE in the context of LLMs and language variation: confidence estimates should remain consistent under semantically equivalent prompt or answer variations, and should change when the answer meaning differs.
-Therefore, we present a comprehensive evaluation framework for CE that measures their confidence quality on three new aspects: \textbf{robustness} of confidence against prompt perturbations, \textbf{stability} across semantic equivalent answers, and \textbf{sensitivity} to semantically different answers.
-In our work, we demonstrate that common CE methods for LLMs often fail on these metrics: methods that achieve good performance on calibration or discrimination are not robust to prompt variations or are not sensitive to answer changes.
-Overall, our framework reveals limitations of existing CE evaluations relevant for real-world LLM use cases and provides practical guidance for selecting and designing more reliable CE methods.
+Confidence estimation (CE) indicates how reliable the answers of large language models are and impacts user trust and decision-making.
+Existing evaluations mainly concern the alignment between confidence and correctness, but ignore the variability of language: confidence estimates should remain consistent under semantically equivalent prompts or answer variations, while changing when answer meaning differs, as this may indicate a change in correctness.
+Therefore, we introduce a novel evaluation framework based on three complementary properties: \textbf{robustness} to prompt perturbations, \textbf{stability} across semantically equivalent answers, and \textbf{sensitivity} to semantically different answers.
+We show that these metrics are largely independent from existing CE metrics, and that common CE methods often fail on them: while most methods achieve high robustness and stability, they struggle to distinguish semantically different answers, potentially because they do not effectively leverage generation-side information.
+Overall, our framework exposes overlooked limitations of current CE evaluations and provides guidance for selecting confidence estimators for real-world applications.